Information for Prospective Students

 I am interested in working with students on many topics in metaphysics, philosophy of probability, the philosophy of logic and language, epistemology/philosophy of science and philosophy of physics.

 Information about the application process can be obtained from the link above and the Adelaide Graduate Centre, but I’m happy to give informal advice to students wishing to work with me.
 The crucial thing to note about the process here is that an applicant needs to have a research proposal before applying, even for students at the MPhil level.
 I am happy to assist appropriately qualified prospective students with this part of the process.

-Below are some details of student theses I’ve supervised, as primary supervisor except where noted.
+Below are some details of students I’ve supervised, as primary supervisor except where noted.
 These indicate some of the topics I’m comfortable supervising, but by no means all.
 See also my entry in the Philosophy Family Tree.

 - Khristos Nizamis, Perception: Intentionality and Physicality (Adelaide, PhD in progress).

 - Katherine Dormandy, Rationality: An Expansive Bayesian Theory (Oxford, DPhil 2012), now research fellow at Innsbruck (secondary supervisor).

 - Barbara Vetter, Potentiality and Possibility (Oxford, DPhil 2010), now Professor at Freie Universität Berlin (secondary supervisor).

 - Luke Fenton-Glynn, A Probabilistic Analysis of Causation (Oxford, DPhil 2009), now Senior Lecturer in Philosophy at UCL.

 - Michael Lazarou, An Object Level Account of Metaphysical Indeterminacy (Adelaide, MPhil in progress).

 - Mark Coleman, Realist and Anti-Realist Approaches in Philosophy of Science: Perspective and Representational Pluralism in Scientific Discovery (Adelaide, MPhil 2016) (secondary supervisor).

 - Seungil Lee, Restricted Material Composition (Oxford, BPhil 2012), now a graduate student in philosophy at University of Illinois Urbana-Champaign.